 Now we are ready to launch the Binder

 Finally, it’s important to remember that any changes in the RStudio online, on mybinder.org, will not be saved.
-In fact, the RStudio will be automatically shut down after 10 minutes of inactivity.
+In fact, the RStudio will automatically shut down after 10 minutes of inactivity.
 Of course, the Binder can be updated.
-In fact, all we need to do is go back to our the repository, make changes, commit, and push back to GitHub.
+In fact, all we need to do is go back to our repository, make changes, commit, and push back to GitHub.

-Note, for Windows users please have a look at the how to use Git section in the tutorial on how to use Python and Binder.
+Note, for Windows users please have a look at the how-to-use Git section in the tutorial on how to use Python and Binder.
 In Windows, we can use Git Bash instead of a Linux terminal window.

 In this tutorial, we have learned how to set up git, use GitHub together with Binder for Reproducible data visualization.
 Furthermore, we used ggplot2, ggmap, and osmdata for visualizing Google location data in RStudio.
 This RStudio online, along with the GitHub repository we created, can be found online here.

 Here are some more resources that you may need: